juniorgasparotto/GraphExpression/README.md

     [3] => Item: D, Parent: C, Previous: C, Next: , Level: 3
 ```

-**2)** the second output shows as was the graph `A` object expression:
+**2)** On second output, we can see the expression of the graph `A` object:

-[Click here](https://github.com/juniorgasparotto/GraphExpression#impl-serialization-circular) to understand the serialiação of circular objects.
+[Click here](https://github.com/juniorgasparotto/GraphExpression#impl-serialization-circular) to understand how the serialization of circular objects.

 ```
 A + B + (C + D)